Emergency Maintenance: How to Stop Panic & Start Planning

 Emergency vs. Reactive Maintenance

 For example, if you run a gym and a treadmill stops working, reactive maintenance might involve making a maintenance request for a technician to come the following day to repair it.
-But if the alarm system starts malfunctioning and won’t stop blaring during normal business hours, you might get an electrician to come immediately for emergency maintenance so that you don’t have to close the gym or frustrate customers.
+However, a blaring alarm during business hours is an electrical issue demanding emergency maintenance.
+This prevents closure and customer frustration.

 Emergency vs. Preventive Maintenance

 While emergency maintenance is a subset of reactive maintenance, the opposite of that is considered preventive maintenance.
-Rather than responding to problems after they occur, preventive maintenance aims to keep equipment and facilities running properly before a significant issue arises.
-In other words, emergency maintenance is reactive, and preventive maintenance is proactive.
+Rather than responding to problems, a preventive maintenance program aims to keep assets running properly before a significant issue arises.
+In other words, emergency maintenance falls under the reactive maintenance umbrella, while preventive maintenance is considered a proactive maintenance approach.

 Preventive maintenance can occur in several ways.
-For one, it might be scheduled, such as if you have your HVAC system inspected every six months, rather than waiting until a problem occurs.
-Another type of preventive maintenance is predictive maintenance, which uses technology like sensors to identify issues before they turn into significant problems.
+For one, it might be scheduled, such as if you have your HVAC system inspected every six months.
+Another type of preventive maintenance is predictive maintenance.
+It uses technology like sensors to identify issues before they turn into significant problems.

 Creating an Emergency Maintenance Plan

-• Define responsibilities: In addition to knowing who to contact in case of emergency, you need clearly defined emergency maintenance responsibilities so employees know what to do in these situations.
-For example, if you want employees to first contact a facility manager or property manager to assess an emergency, that expectation needs to be clearly communicated.
+In addition to knowing who to contact in case of emergency, you need clearly defined emergency maintenance responsibilities so employees know what to do in these situations.
+For example, clearly state that employees must first contact the facility manager to assess the emergency.
 From there, the protocol might be that the manager contacts the appropriate emergency technician.
 At the same time, you might define responsibilities so that employees know who’s responsible in the event the manager is unavailable.

-• Define who will be reporting the completed work: In addition to defining responsibilities during the emergency event, it’s important to clarify a reporting protocol.
+In addition to defining responsibilities during the emergency event, it’s important to clarify a reporting protocol.
 For example, if your HVAC system needs an emergency repair, you would likely want to maintain a record of that as part of scheduling a follow-up inspection.
 So, employees should be clear about who reports that the work is done and how that’s recorded.
-Using computerized maintenance management system (CMMS) software to track everything from asset downtime to routine maintenance is one effective way to do this.
+Using a computerized maintenance management system (CMMS) software to track asset downtime and routine maintenance is an effective way to record work.

 How a CMMS Can Help

-An equipment maintenance software like Coast can also be used for teams to communicate with each other in real time about maintenance concerns.
-That way, even if you’re engaging in reactive maintenance, you can address the issue quickly before it becomes a full-fledged emergency.
+A top equipment maintenance software like Coast can also be used for teams to communicate with each other in real time about maintenance concerns.
+That way, even if you’re using reactive maintenance strategies, you can address the issue quickly before it becomes a full-fledged emergency.

 • Jake Safane